 Port Wine Institute Plush place selling tastes of the world’s greatest selection of ports.

-São Jorge Castle Eighth-century bastion, first built by the Moors, with kingly views at the highest point in town.
+São Jorge Castle Originally an eighth-century bastion, first built by the Moors, with kingly views at the highest point in town.

 Museum and School of Portuguese Decorative Arts A stroll through aristocratic households richly decorated in 16th- to 19th-century styles.